Harman Kardon Allure lures you in with Alexa voice control

 The round Allure pumps out 360-degree sound, so you can hear it no matter where you are in the room.
 You'll also see it: It glows with multicoloured ambient light that reacts to your voice commands and pulses along with the rhythm of the music it's playing.

 The Harman Kardon Allure goes on sale by the end of the year for £250 -- that UK price converts to about $320 or AU$410, but local prices will vary.
-That is substantially more than an actual Amazon Echo (£149.99 at Amazon.co.uk) speaker with Alexa, but Harman is a more established audio company so is likely to offer better sound quality.
+That is substantially more than an actual Amazon Echo ($99.99 at Amazon.com) speaker with Alexa, but Harman is a more established audio company so is likely to offer better sound quality.

 - Amazon Alexa voice control